 Next, search the Nucleotide databases, by textual Keyword, for PAX6 related sequences and down load one or two for investigation.
-To achieve this worthy goal, move to the top of the current page and note that the database selection has changed from Gene to Nucleotide.
+To achieve this worthy goal, move to the top of the current page and ensure that the database selection is set to to Nucleotide.
 Click on the Advanced search option button.

-Then in the Nucleotide Advanced Search Builder, change All Fields: to Title in the pull down menu associated with the first search field and type in the keywords:
+Then in the Nucleotide Advanced Search Builder, change change to the pull down menu associated with the first search field and type in the keywords: